MagnusOdenson/Example-Portfolio/pages/curriculum_vitae.md

 ## Profile

-* An organized professional with strong customer service, HR experience and technical writing experience
+* An organized professional with strong customer service, HR and technical writing experience
-* Skilled in streamlining, answering inquiries, and solving problems.
+* Skilled in streamlining, answering inquiries and solving problems.
 * Accustomed to working in a
 fast-paced environment and successfully handling several responsibilities simultaneously.
 * Completes projects quickly and efficiently.